 We spend a lot of time talking about the body with all the singing parts and how they work, but great singing is not just physical.
 It is also mental!
 Our thinking matters just as much as all of the physical coordination working right!

 In fact, if our mind is not thinking about singing correctly, then the conscious commands given will negatively affect how our muscles respond.
 Incorrect mental concepts can originate from faulty training or from having heard about some supposed “common knowledge.”
 These things are often just half-truths and over-simplifications.

 For example, many have said to me that they control airflow for singing by using their diaphragm.
-Then, they overtly attempt to do something with the belly so as to “breathe low” and control the ascent of the diaphragm.
+Then, I watch them overtly attempt to do something with the belly so as to “breathe low” and control the ascent of the diaphragm.
 Well, funny thing is, the diaphragm is an involuntary muscle.
 It cannot be controlled by any sort of direct action.
 Furthermore, we cannot really breathe low.
 There is no way to get air in our belly or pelvic region.
 We breathe with our lungs.
-Our belly is where our stomach is that deals with food.
-Our pelvic region is quite removed from our lungs.
+Our belly is where our stomach and other organs deal with food.
+Our pelvic region is even more removed from our lungs.

 The proof is in the eating of the vocal pudding!